tradecraftio/tradecraft/test/functional/README.md

   load a premined blockchain from cache with the default value of `False`.
 The cached data directories contain a 200-block pre-mined blockchain with the spendable mining rewards being split between four nodes.
-Each node has 25 mature block subsidies (25x50=1250 BTC) in its wallet.
+Each node has 25 mature block subsidies (25x50=1250 FRC) in its wallet.
 Using them is much more efficient than mining blocks in your test.
 - When calling RPCs with lots of arguments, consider using named keyword arguments instead of positional arguments to make the intent of the call